fizista/micropython-umqtt.robust2/README.rst

 How and where to install this code?
 -----------------------------------
-This library requires the `micropython-umqtt.simple2` library ( https://github.com/fizista/micropython-umqtt.simple2 ).
+This library requires the umqtt.simple2_ library.
 Therefore, please read this required library first, and then you can install this one.